Joystream/joystream/testnets/acropolis/discovery-module.md

 #### Description

-Allow root to set the lifetime for entries in the `peerIdByAccount` mapping.
+Allow root to set the lifetime for entries in the `PeerIdByAccount` mapping.
 Note that setting this value does not modify the lifetime of already existing entries, and is only applied to newly created or updated entries.